hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-from-middleman-before-deploying.html.md

 ![Before uncss](assets/img/articles/portfolio-before-uncss.jpg)

-This article explains how to inject a CSS optimization step to your Middleman project.
-You'll gain the ability to build your site, remove unused CSS, minify the CSS, then deploy to a server&mdash;**all with a single command**.
+This guides gives you the ability to build your site, remove unused CSS, minify the CSS, then deploy to a server&mdash;**all with a single command**.

 ## Why remove unused CSS?

 My craving stems from using the Bootstrap framework.
 It's a great package that I trust for client projects, and it makes ongoing maintenance and feature additions easier when switching between those projects.
-But Bootstrap is very robust, and I often don't need all of its components.
+But Bootstrap is very robust, and I often don't need all of its components in every application.

 ## Integrating with Middleman

 Rather than mucking with my already-working build and deploy processes, I opted to use [gulp-uncss](https://github.com/ben-eb/gulp-uncss) for automatic removal of unused CSS.
 This introduces a node/npm dependency to my project and adds gulp to my workflow, but the complexity is circumvented with simple rake tasks.
 The benefits of setting this up are completely worth it to me.

-This guide will cover 4 basic steps; 1 and 2 add the uncss tool, then 3 and 4 integrate that into simplified deployments, if you want that.
-Click a link to jump to that section.
+This guide will cover 4 basic steps; 1 and 2 add the uncss tool, then 3 and 4 integrate that tool into simplified deployments, if you want that.
+Click a link below to jump to that respective section.

 1. [npm packages](#section-npm) - manages dependencies
 1. [gulp tasks](#section-gulp) - scans site and removes unused CSS